kermitt2/article_dataset_builder/Readme.md

 ## Converting the PMC XML JATS files into XML TEI

 After the harvesting and processing realised by `harvest.py`, it is possible to convert of PMC XML JATS files into XML TEI.
 This will provide better XML quality than what can be extracted automatically by Grobid from the PDF.
 This conversion allows to have all the documents in the same XML TEI customization format.
-As the TEI format superseeds JATS, there is normally no loss of information from the JATS file.
+As the TEI format superseeds JATS, there is no loss of information from the JATS file.

 To launch the conversion: